testdouble/mocktail/docs/example_test.md

 But how should we assert that the sliced fruit gets stored?
 None of the code exists yet, so the approach we decide for our test will influence the resulting API.
 To illustrate, we're going to show two different ways to finish writing this test and how they might impact the contract between our subject and its dependencies.

 ### Approach 1: verifying the method was called

-One approach would be to verifying that `StoresFruit#store` is invoked for each `SlicedFruit` instance using [verify](support/api.md#mocktailverify).
+One approach would be to verify that `StoresFruit#store` is invoked for each `SlicedFruit` instance using [verify](support/api.md#mocktailverify).
 Let's play that out here.